zkiss/zkiss-mm/_drafts/docker_cannot_modify_files_on_host.md

 using resources on the host on behalf of my own user.

-So if I decide to mount `/` to a docker container, the container should see it, but it should not be forbidden to read files my user cannot either, or make any changes my user cannot make.
+So if I decide to mount `/` to a docker container, the container should see it, but it should be forbidden to read files my user cannot either, or make any changes my user cannot make.
 It should however be allowed to modify files I also can, when they are visible via a mounted path.